 Late winter (January and February) also present a good opportunity to finalise your purchase and get a mortgage, because the market is still a bit sluggish, but there are more properties on the market than before Christmas.

-The summer months tend to be much, much busier, with family homes in particularly high demand.
-That is, they are under normal circumstances.
-We still don't have enough data to be able to tell whether the initial rush of activity following the reopening of the housing market will be followed by a busy summer, though we can be that family homes in attractive countryside locations will be experiencing an uplift.
-If you are one of the people in a position to relocate to a country home, do your local research carefully, as you might face some tough competition in popular destinations that don't have many properties going.
+The summer months tend to be much, much busier, with family homes in particularly high demand, and this summer has proved to be no exception, with the release of pent-up demand following the loosening of lockdown restrictions resulting in a very lively market.
+Do your local research carefully, as you might face some tough competition in popular destinations that don't have many properties going.

 Finding the best mortgage rates: the importance of the deposit

-If there is just one useful thing to know when looking for a mortgage, it is this: the bigger your deposit, the better the deal you'll get.
+If there is just one useful thing to know when looking for the best mortgage deal, it is this: the bigger your deposit, the better the deal you'll get.
 This is true always, with any lender.
 The very best mortgage rates are only available to buyers with deposits of over 25 to 30 per cent (and 40 will get you the cream of the crop of mortgage deals).

 Right now, we strongly recommend trying to save up for as large a deposit as you can manage, before applying for a mortgage.
 Remember: the smaller your loan, the better the rate.
 If you only have a small amount saved up and really want to own a home soon, consider government equity loan schemes such as Help to Buy.